teaching resource

 Tips for Scaffolding and Extension

-This syllables resource has been designed to support your students in developing a deeper understanding of syllable types.
+This syllables resource has been designed to help your students better understand syllable types.
 Should you need to support or extend students in your class, you may wish to try the following ideas:

 • For students who require support, provide them with a visual reminder of the syllable types to refer to while they are completing the mazes.
 Our Types of Syllables Anchor Charts would be perfect for this purpose!